 From time to time, CHAI has discovered various matters with respect to payroll taxes and related remittances in a select number of its operating locations.
-These matters have resulted in net charges of \$568,000 and \$832,000 during 2022 and 2021, respectively.
-Amounts included in accrued expenses associated with these matters amounted to \$1,692,000 and \$2,045,000 on December 31, 2022 and 2021, respectively.
-Subsequent to year-end, the entirety of the remaining liability was repaid.
+These matters have resulted in net charges of \$0 and \$568,000 during 2023 and 2022, respectively.